Joshua15310/community-agents/packages/coingecko-agent/README.md

 4. **Data Analysis** - Evaluates risk and performance metrics
 5. **Confident Answer** - Provides actionable insights with reasoning

+See [EXAMPLES.md](./EXAMPLES.md) for a complete examples of agent output.

 ## Development

 ### Available Commands